-- a.
-All threats or acts of violence occurring on VCOE premises, regardless of the relationship between the VCOE and the parties involved in the accident. - b.
-All threats or acts of violence occurring off VCOE premises involving someone who is acting in the capacity of a representative of VCOE. - c.
-All threats or acts of violence occurring off VCOE property involving a VCOE employee if the threats or acts affect the legitimate interests of VCOE. - d.
-Any acts or threats resulting in the conviction of an employee or of an individual performing services for VCOE on a contract or temporary basis, under any criminal code provision relating to violence or threats of violence which adversely affect the legitimate interests and goals of VCOE.
+- All threats or acts of violence occurring on VCOE premises, regardless of the relationship between the County Schools and the parties involved in the accident. - All threats or acts of violence occurring off VCOE premises involving someone who is acting in the capacity of a representative of VCOE. - All threats or acts of violence occurring off VCOE property involving a VCOE employee if the threats or acts affect the legitimate interests of VCOE. - Any acts or threats resulting in the conviction of an employee or individual performing services for VCOE on a contract or temporary basis, under any criminal code provision relating to violence or threats of violence which adversely affect the legitimate interests and goals of VCOE.